Body disposal technology widens green funeral choice

 In India, Hindus traditionally cremate dead bodies by burning firewood in an open ground.

 The wood required comes from 50 to 60 million trees a year.
-When burnt, they emit some 8 million metric tons of carbon dioxide emissions per year, according to Mokshda, a Delhi-based non-governmental organization which is working to reduce the environmental impact of funeral pyres.
+When burnt, they emit some 8 million tonnes of carbon dioxide emissions per year, according to Mokshda, a Delhi-based non-governmental organisation which is working to reduce the environmental impact of funeral pyres.

 The group says it has developed an alternative system which reduces heat loss, requires much less wood than a conventional pyre and cuts emissions by up to 60 percent.